JetBrains/Qodana/topics/new-in-qodana.md

 Additionally, you can use JetBrains IDEs to track code coverage for incremental changes.
 For more details, see the [](code-coverage.md#View+coverage+reports+in+IDE) chapter.

+### Post-quantum cryptography (PQC) inspections

+The [%jvm%](jvm.md) linter supports five levels of post-quantum cryptography (PQC) inspections to let you mitigate the risks of quantum attacks.
+The details are available in the [](post-quantum-cryptography.md) section.,

 <!--Version 2025.3 of %product% contains the updates described below.